Ringway 3 (Hanoi): Congestion

-Since its completion in 2010, Ringway 3 (both elevated and at-grade sections) are among one of the busiest roadway in Vietnam.
+Since its completion in 2010, Ringway 3 (both elevated and at-grade sections) are among the busiest roadways in Vietnam.

 Ringway 3 is the only major freeway around densely populated area of Hanoi; as well as the only freeway bypassing the city.
 In addition, most expressway connecting Hanoi with other regions terminates in Ringway 3, forcing traffic onto this highway, worsening congestion.
 Not only does Ringway 3 serves bypassing traffic, it plays a major role in traffic moving from, to, and around central Hanoi.
 Most of new developments in Hanoi since 2010 are located close to Ringway 3, the majority of which are middle to high income neighborhoods, significantly increasing the number of vehicles on this corridor.

 As a result, this highway carries significant more traffic than it was designed to.
 While most of elevated segments and the Thanh Trì bridge was designed to handle around 15,000 vehicles/day, past traffic counts showed that Ringway 3 carries around 8 to 10 times its designed capacity, make it comparable to traffic count on some of the world's busiest ringways - like Interstate 405 around Los Angeles, California or the M25 motorway around London, UK.
 The last official count by Hanoi's Department of Transportation showed that in 2021, Ringway 3 handled around 124,000 vehicles/day.
 On rush hour and holidays, the average speed is as slow as 20 km/h, far below the speed limit.
 There has been multiple instances of severe congestion lasting to midnight on holidays like Tết or Liberation Day.

 In addition to high amount of traffic, the design of elevated freeway segments is also another source of congestion.
 Despite being the terminus for most expressway connecting Hanoi to other part of the country, almost all junctions on Ringway 3 are diamond interchange with traffic light, with the interchange with Hải Phòng expressway and Highway 5 being completely traffic light-free.
 Another problem is spacing between exits.
 Some exits on Ringway 3 are significantly closer than design standard.
 Exits to Hòa Lạc expressway and Highway 6, for instance, are spaced at about 1 km, while the National Standard for Construction of Freeways and Expressway recommends exits to be at least 3 to 5 km apart.